-A Simple Christmas Is the Biggest Holiday For the Amish
+A Simple Christmas is the Biggest Holiday in Growing Amish Communities

 If the animals of the Christmas legend actually ever do talk on Christmas Eve, it would be in an Amish barn.
 The simplicity and depth of belief and celebration among the Amish is miraculous.